-Press the format cells button (^{IIII}) to open the Format Cells window.
+Click the format cells button (\boxtimes) to open the Format Cells window.
 The window has three tabs: Number, Border, and Conditional.

+NOTE.
 Cell formatting can be copied using the Format Paintbrush.
-Select the format you want to copy, press the format paintbrush button (), then click the cell you want to apply the formatting to.
+Select the format you want to copy, click the format paintbrush button (), then click the cell you want to apply the formatting to.